The 8 Best Vietnamese Coffee Brands of 2022

 Nguyen Coffee Supply Loyalty

 • GROWN IN VIETNAM, ROASTED IN BROOKLYN: Our quality Vietnamese beans are roasted in Brooklyn, NY.
-Our unique method uses no additives, flavorings, or oils & allows the distinct flavors of the beans to shine.
+Our unique roasting method uses no additives, flavorings, or oils & allows the distinct flavors of the beans to shine.

-• FINELY GROUND, POWERFUL FLAVOR: Our Loyalty coffee beans are ground finely for brewing with a Vietnamese Phin filter.
+• FINELY GROUND, POWERFUL FLAVOR: Our Truegrit coffee beans are ground finely for brewing with a Vietnamese Phin filter.
 This grind is also suitable for making espresso or cold brew, or using a French press.

 • DIRECT TRADE WITH VIETNAMESE FARMERS: We are proud to partner directly with a 4th generation farmer, Mr. Ton, who owns and operates his family farm in Vietnam’s famed Central Highlands.